Modules

 length [1, 2]

-Try itNote: Aliases are additive — the original module name remains available.
+Try itNote: Aliases replace the original module name — after import Dir as D, only D is accessible; writing Dir.fn or Dir::Enum::Variant is a compile error.
+This applies to all access forms: M.fn, M::Enum::Variant, and M::Enum::Pattern.
 Aliases must be uppercase and are inherited by child scopes.

 Import with Exposing